top of page

 Pursue and Withdraw: When One Partner Moves Closer and the Other Pulls Away

+We’ve talked in previous posts about two of the most common patterns of disconnection in relationships.
 A third relational pattern appears frequently.
 Instead of criticism and defensiveness, or resentment and contempt, the interaction revolves around distance and pursuit.
 One partner moves toward connection.
-The other begins to pull away.
+The other begins to create distance.
 In moments like this, partners are not just responding to each other.
 They are responding to what gets activated in them.
-One person feels distance and moves closer.
-The other feels pressure and pulls back.
-This pattern can feel confusing.
-Bec
+One person

 Tom Kirkham